How to structure your sales calls [Free script]

 “Hi Rebecca.
 This is Don from Acme Corp.
 How are you today?”

 Introducing yourself and the company: Tell them who you are.
 If they’d reached out to your business earlier, they can instantly recollect and be more inclined to carry the conversation forward.

 Researching about the prospect: Breaking the ice with some research is a brilliant way to show prospects you care and get them to talk.
 But that doesn’t mean you’ve to spend hours researching about them.
-You don’t have the time.
-Mansi, Program Manager at Freshworks, suggests quick tips to research about the prospect and use that as a conversation-builder.

 3 areas to do a quick research:

 - Social profiles: Before you jump right into the sales call, take some time to look at their LinkedIn and Twitter profiles.
 Find out their hobbies, current interests and activities in their professional life.
 If you share mutual interests, that’s enough substance to start an effective conversation.
 As Anthony Iannarino rightly puts it in this sales blog,Rapport isn’t “I like you.”
 Rapport is “I am like you.”

 Here’s an example:“I noticed on your LinkedIn profile that you’ve recently taken up a new role, congrats!
 If this is your passion then I’m sure you’ll succeed in your new role.”